Does Florida have State-Funded Health Insurance?

-If you live in Florida and wonder whether the state offers any kind of help with health insurance, you’re not alone.
-A lot of people are surprised to find out that yes, Florida does have several state-funded programs to help residents get healthcare.
-But figuring out what’s available and who qualifies can feel like solving a puzzle.
+If you live in Florida and are wondering whether the state offers help with health insurance, you’re not alone.
+Many Floridians are surprised to learn that yes, Florida does provide several state-funded programs to help residents access healthcare.
+However, navigating what’s available, who qualifies, and how to apply can feel like solving a puzzle.

 What Is State-Funded Health Insurance?

-State-funded health insurance is basically health coverage that’s paid for—either fully or partially—by the government.
-It’s usually meant for people who:
+State-funded health insurance is coverage that is fully or partially paid for by the government.
+These programs are primarily designed for people who:

 - Have disabilities

-Florida has a bit of a mixed approach.
-While it hasn’t expanded Medicaid under the Affordable Care Act (ACA), the state does offer a few key programs to help people in need.
-The main ones include:
+Florida uses a mixed approach to healthcare coverage.
+While it has not expanded Medicaid under the Affordable Care Act (ACA), it does offer several key programs for residents in need, including:

-- Programs for seniors and people with disabilities
+- Programs for seniors and individuals with disabilities – Including long-term care assistance.

 Medicaid in Florida

-Medicaid is a joint program between the federal government and the state that helps low-income individuals and families get health insurance.
-In Florida, it’s run by the Agency for Health Care Administration (AHCA).
+Medicaid is a joint program between the federal government and Florida that provides health insurance for low-income individuals and families.
+In Florida, it is administered by the Agency for Health Care Administration (AHCA).

 Who Can Qualify?

-Florida has stricter Medicaid rules than some other states.
-But you may qualify if you are:
+Florida has stricter Medicaid eligibility rules compared to some other states.
+You may qualify if you are:

 - A child or teen under 21